gatsbyjs/gatsby/docs/docs/using-local-fonts.md

 ## Prerequisites

-This guide is using the Gatsby [default starter](https://github.com/gatsbyjs/gatsby-starter-default) and a font file.
+This guide uses the Gatsby [default starter](https://github.com/gatsbyjs/gatsby-starter-default) and a font file.
 Some common font file extensions are `.woff2`, `.ttf`, and `otf`.

 ## Using local fonts in Gatsby